HaojieZhang123/rich-text-editor/README.md

 Find a way to display with page is being actively written on in every instance

 Needed:
-insert image given url and via upload by user
+insert image via upload by user

 It's possible to know the selection starting and ending potition with the property selectionStart and selectionEnd.
 It is so possible to know the user cursor position inside the text editor with selection start.